topjohnwu/magisk-module-installer/README.md

 These changes are basic/fundamental changes in the behavior of Android system (ActivityManager, etc.) and the Linux kernel (LMK) - thus works on almost anything starting from Android 4+ as far as I can tell you.
 The only bottleneck is the RAM: I recommend at least 2GB or RAM, it has been tested on 3GB and 4GB with AEX 4.6 and ElectraBlue kernel and MIUI EU Dev ROM.

 [Here](https://drive.google.com/file/d/0B4FApl7433hBNEZtRElUbzRwTkU/view) is a video from a testuser that shows how efficient is the multitasking with the module (no tab reloading in Chrome, no reloading of apps - even though the testuser is using 20+ apps).

+*NOTE: If you are using MIUI ROM please disable MIUI optimization and MIUI memory optimization because it resets most of these settings.*